That request would’ve sounded crazy twenty-five years ago.

 And then there’s texting as a replacement for real, live conversation.

 I had a young patient who was miserable here at our local university; I’ll call her Lisa.
 Lisa was from another state, and complained to me, “Everyone already has their friend groups.”
 I asked her what she did as she walked between classes.

 “I wonder if the person right next to you, walking up the steps and going into the same classroom, might be someone to say hi to?”

-She smiled.
 “I’d never thought of that.”

-I never know quite what to think.
 Are they uncomfortable?
 Unhappy?
 Is there nothing to talk about?
 Do they not realize that time is a gift?
 Is the game they are playing, or the scores they are checking, that important?